gamemann/Linux-BTRFS-Lab/README.md

 ```

 ## Testing Duplication
-Now, we could copy the directory we just created, but I noticed this automatically handles deduplication due to what the `cp` command does.
+Now, we could copy the directory we just created, but I noticed this automatically handles deduplication due to what the `cp` command does behind the scenes.
 Therefore, you won't see what it looks like without deduplication.

 However, if you want a quick example, you may execute the following.